 Article 81 Guardianship

-An Article 81 Guardianship is appropriate for an individual who, at one time, was competent but now suffers from cognitive or functional limitations that are likely to cause the person harm.
-In such cases, the incapacity or limitation may be the result of a sudden accident, an unexpected illness or a slow progressive disease.
+An Article 81 Guardianship is appropriate for an individual who, at one time, was competent, but now suffers from cognitive or functional limitations that impair their decision-making abilities.
+In such cases, the incapacity or limitation may be the result of a sudden accident, an unexpected illness, or a slow, progressive disease.

-When a minor's property is valued at more than $10,000, a court must oversee the management of the assets.
-This usually occurs when a minor child receives a personal injury settlement or inherited property following the death of a relative.
+When a minor's property is valued at more than $10,000, a court must oversee management of the assets.
+This usually occurs when a minor child receives a personal injury settlement or inherits property following the death of a relative.
 The objective of the law is to conserve and protect the assets throughout childhood.
-When the child attains age 18, the assets are turned over to the child when he/she reaches the age of 18.
+The assets are turned over to the child when he/she reaches the age of 18.

-Often, parents of a developmentally disabled or mentally retarded child assume that they may continue to make decisions for their child even after the child attains age 18.
-However, in New York, the age of majority is 18 years.
-Once an individual attains 18 years of age, no other person has the authority to make personal, medical and/or financial decisions for that individual.
-In order to have the legal authority to make decisions for an adult with a developmental disability, a guardianship proceeding is required.
+Often parents of a developmentally or intellectually disabled child assume that they may continue to make decisions for their child even after the child turns 18.
+Once an individual reaches 18 years of age, no other person has the authority to make personal, medical, or financial decisions for that individual.
+In order to have the legal authority to make decisions for an adult with a disability, a guardianship proceeding is required.